LL(1) Parser

 There's one downside to this rewritten non-terminal: It works in the LL(1) parser but I am unable to write it down in BNF or any derivative.
 If someone else has any idea, feel free to make the necessary changes!

-The KDL spec's plain-node-space is always used with either the + or * modifier.
-Instead of doing the same, the plain-node-space in this grammar is it's own +, so it's either used plain for + or marked optional for *.
+The KDL spec's node-space is always used with either the + or * modifier.
+Instead of doing the same, the node-space in this grammar is it's own +, so it's either used plain for + or marked optional for *.

 line-space

-Compared to the line-space defined in the KDL spec, this version includes its own "zero or more" operator.
+Compared to the line-space defined in the KDL spec, this version includes its own "zero or more" operator and it inlines node-space instead of referencing the non-terminal.

 base-node